darekf77/typescript-npm-project/documentation/isomorphic-code/index.md

 # Advantages of Isomorphic Code & Firedev Framework

+Isomorphic code in TypeScript offers a range of advantages for web developers.
+By enabling code reuse on both client and server sides, it enhances efficiency and maintains consistency

 ### 1. No separation between backend and frontend code
 - use BE entity as FE dto!
-- this is a dream situation for any developer!
+- this is a dream situation for many developers!
-- perfect solution for any kind of projects ( hobbyst / freelancers / enterprise )
+- perfect solution for all kinds of projects ( hobbyst / freelancers / enterprise )
 - CRAZY FAST business changes across database tables and frontend Angular templates - CHECK!
 - frontend/backend/database code refactor at the same time!